Dseekeroftruth/Food4Thoth/DeJahn/README.md

 ---

-# DeJahns Music Collection

-A Psychedelic Sonic Journey | Part of the FOOD4THOTH Network

-← Return to FOOD4THOTH

----

 # Overview

 DeJahns Music Collection is an experimental, immersive multimedia experience blending sonic innovation with glitch aesthetics, parallax illusions, and a sprawling digital gallery of sound art.
 This page is a portal into the kaleidoscopic mind of DeJahn—a musical explorer pushing boundaries through raw emotion, surreal soundscapes, and boundary-breaking improvisation.